pbrisbin/pbrisbin.com/_posts/2014-02-09-random_numbers_without_mutation.md

 Sussman states that without this impure `rand` function, it would be very difficult to decouple the `cesaro` function from the `monte_carlo` one.
-Without utilizing (re)assignment and mutation, we would have to write our estimation function like so:
+Without utilizing (re)assignment and mutation, we would have to write our estimation function as one giant blob:

 ```ruby
 def estimate_pi(trials)